aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/get-all-runs/_index.md

 weight: 50
 ---

-This REST API allows you to get a list of all runs that are contained in the specific paragraph.
+This REST API retrieves a collection of `Run` items in a `Paragraph`.

 ## REST API